sivaratrisrinivas/voiceback/spec.md

 ### **Sample Dialogue Examples**
 ```
 User: "I'm anxious about my job interview tomorrow"
-Historical Echo: "It sounds like you're feeling anxious.
+Voiceback: "It sounds like you're feeling anxious.
 Many have walked this path before you.
 You remind me of Seneca, the Stoic philosopher who wrote about facing anxiety with courage.
 'We suffer more often in imagination than in reality.'
 You have the strength to face what lies ahead.
-Thank you for calling Historical Echo.
+Thank you for calling Voiceback.
 Please remember, this service offers inspiration, not professional advice.
 Goodbye."
 ```

 ## Success Metrics